frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On May 4,2022
+- While the first generation of stock forecasting demonstrates impressive consistency, the second generation solution shows even better accuracy and consistency.
+Of course, it is all well explained under scientific context while our production is still under the way!!

 On April 26, 2022
 - Automatic assessment holds the key of forecasting success as well, getting closer to production piplines!